 Expandable…Easy to Add Other Sensors

-It’s easy to expand your entry alert system if you start with the garage alert system by STI that includes a 4- channel receiver that allows you to add three additional transmitters such as a driveway sensor, garage door sensor, mailbox sensor or a universal sensor.
+It’s easy to expand your entry alert system if you start with the garage alert system by STI that includes a 4- channel receiver that allows you to add additional transmitters such as a solar-powered driveway monitor, battery-powered driveway sensor, garage door sensor, mailbox sensor or a universal sensor.

 And if your home or business has remote places like the basement, garage or upper level where you can’t normally hear the doorbell ringing, consider getting a wireless doorbell extender that connects to your existing traditional hard wired doorbell and extends where you can hear your doorbell from.
 It even lets you distinguish between front and back doors by adding another transmitter and is a great addition to an entry alert and garage alert.